 My first rewards credit card.
-I’m so ecstatic, it feels like a Christmas morning.
+I’m so ecstatic, it feels like Christmas morning.

 Staying strategic with credit cards

 I now have five credit cards, including some I only dreamed about, like the American Express® Gold Card, the Chase Sapphire Preferred® Card and the Discover it® Cash Back.
-Now, I’m going beyond just making on-time payments and keeping my utilization low to raise my score.
-I’m also collecting rewards in the top points programs and juggling multiple cards to earn higher rates on all of my different kinds of purchases.
+I’ve gone beyond just making on-time payments.
+I’m keeping my utilization low to raise my score.
+I’m collecting rewards in the top points programs and juggling multiple cards to earn higher rates on all of my different kinds of purchases.

 I’ve come to the conclusion that credit cards are like pills for your financial health.
 If you know what you’re doing and follow what’s in the prescription, your credit and budget will be well.
 If not, side effects may include credit card debt and financial distress.

 So, I keep following the prescription: Only apply for a credit card that you really need, keep your balances low and always pay on time.